theohbrothers/Generate-DockerImageVariants/README.md

 )

 # This is a optional variable that sets a common buildContextFiles for all variants
-# Individual variant buildContextsFiles takes precendence over this
+# Individual variant buildContextsFiles overrides this
 $VARIANTS_SHARED = @{
     buildContextFiles = @{
         templates = @{